 - Global Health Internship: International Medical Outreach (IMO) and the UCF Department of Anthropology invite students who are interested in medical anthropology and global health issues, want to experience health care provision in an international and team setting, and would like to contribute to health and nutrition improvements.

 - Editorial Assistant internship: Dr. Beatriz Reyes-Foster, the Reviews Editor of the Journal of Latin American and Caribbean Anthropology, offers an editorial intern to assist with the management of book and other media reviews.
 Students apply through Handshake on an as-needed basis.

 Internships outside of the Anthropology Department may be considered for credit with approval from the Undergraduate Coordinator.
 Students can search through Handshake for anthropology-related internships or find them on their own.
-Anthropology students have previously completed internships at Zoo Tampa, the Orlando Museum of Art, and UCF Global, among others.
+Anthropology students have previously completed internships at SALT Outreach Inc., Fleet Farming, the McLarty Treasure Museum, the Orlando Museum of Art, and UCF Global, among many others.

 There are many opportunities to get involved with undergraduate research with Anthropology faculty.
 Visit the ‘Research’ link and Student Research Opportunities on our website or contact individual faculty directly.